Youda008/OpenRGB-cppSDK/README.md

     printf( "Error: %s\n", ex.errorMessage() );
 }
 ```
+If you are developing for a platform that does not support exceptions or you just generally don't want to use exceptions, execute the cmake command with additional parameter `-DNO_EXCEPTIONS` and all the code throwing exceptions will be left out of the library.

 #### More examples
 Complete examples of working apps using this library can be found in directory `examples`, feel free to copy&paste anything.